Candy (1968 film): Plot

 Roaming the streets of Manhattan, Candy ends up in a Sicilian bar in Greenwich Village, where she is beset by a group of mobsters.
-An offbeat underground filmmaker, Jonathan J. John, then takes her into the men's room and shoots her for a film.
-As the room floods due to broken pipes, two policemen arrive and assault Jonathan, whereupon a drenched Candy escapes.
-In Central Park, she meets a hunchback who takes her into a deserted mansion later that night.
-A gang of thieves walk in and proceed to ransack the place, while the hunchback rapes Candy on top of a grand piano.
-After arresting Candy, the two policemen maliciously plan to frisk her.
+An offbeat underground filmmaker, Jonathan J. John, takes her into the men's room and records her for a film.
+As the room floods due to broken pipes, a police sergeant and Officer Charlie arrive and assault Jonathan, whereupon a drenched Candy escapes.

+In Central Park, Candy meets a hunchback who takes her into a deserted mansion that night.
+A gang of thieves walk in and ransack the place, while the hunchback rapes Candy atop a grand piano.
+After arresting Candy, the sergeant and Charlie maliciously plan to frisk her.
 However, they lose control of their squad car and crash into a club full of drag queens.
 As mayhem ensues, Candy escapes again.

-The next morning, Candy asks for a ride in the back of a semi-trailer truck, which turns out to be the sanctum of Grindl, a sham guru.
+The next morning, Candy hitches a ride in the back of a semi-trailer truck, which turns out to be the sanctum of Grindl, a sham guru.
 He teaches her the "seven stages of enlightenment" as a pretext to have sex with her.
 After several days on the road, Grindl informs Candy that a different guru will guide her through the rest of her journey.
-Upon arrival in California, Candy is chased through the desert by the New York police officers, but she manages to outwit them.
-Shortly thereafter, Candy finds her new guru—a robed figure with a toucan on his shoulder, his face covered with white clay.
-She follows him into an underground Hindu temple, which then partially collapses due to a cataclysm.
-As the two proceed to have sex, the guru's face is washed clean and Candy is shocked to discover he is actually her brain-damaged father.
+On arrival in California, Candy is chased through the desert by the New York police officers, but she manages to outwit them.

+Shortly thereafter, Candy finds her new guru: a robed figure with a toucan on his shoulder, his face covered with white clay.
+She follows him into an underground Hindu temple, which partially collapses due to a cataclysm.
+As the two proceed to have sex, the guru's face is washed clean, and Candy is shocked to discover that he is actually her brain-damaged father T.M.

-As Candy wanders across a field—surrounded by flapping banners and hippies playing music—she revisits many of the characters she met throughout the film, before finally returning to outer space.
+As Candy wanders across a field—surrounded by flapping banners and hippies playing music—she revisits many of the characters whom she met throughout the film before finally returning to outer space.